mozilla/uniffi-rs/docs/manual/src/udl/ext_types_external.md

 };

 ```

-If in the above example, `DemoDict` was actually "exported" via a procmacro
-you should instead use `ExternExport`

-(Note the special type `extern` used on the `typedef`.
-It is not currently enforced that the
-literal `extern` is used, but we hope to enforce this later, so please use it!)

 Inside `consuming_crate`'s Rust code you must `use` that struct as normal - for example,
 `consuming_crate`'s `lib.rs` might look like: